muhammed-ahmad/restaurants/README.md

 # Restaurants
 Restaurants app displays a list of restaurants and meals
 - it uses a backend api to get data and cache it locally using room.
-- it allow filtering the current meals and restaurants list.
 - each restart it connect to the backend and gets what was updated recently.

 <br />